RyunMi/NCG-Optimizer/README.rst

 The convergence analysis of the HZ method is often closely related to the selected line search.
 The HZ method with ( strong ) Wolfe inexact line search method converges globally for general nonconvex functions.
-The HZ$^+$ method using Armijo inexact line search method converges globally for general nonconvex functions.
+The HZ $^+$ method using Armijo inexact line search method converges globally for general nonconvex functions.

 .. code-block:: python